How America’s Gun Laws Fuel Armed Hate

 - Extreme risk protection order laws, which allow for the temporary removal of firearms from people found by a court to pose an imminent risk of serious violence

-- “Disarm Hate” laws that create a firearm prohibition for people who have been convicted of misdemeanor hate crimes which involve the use, or threatened use, of violence or deadly weapons
+- “Disarm Hate” laws which prohibit firearm access for people who have been convicted of misdemeanor hate crimes which involve the use, or threatened use, of violence or deadly weapons

 The report is primarily focused on the under-discussed potential of the latter three policies as approaches to protecting against armed hate.
 Additionally, this report’s linked appendix contains the most comprehensive 50-state analysis to date detailing access to guns by violent hate crime offenders.